prakashsanjay/Deploying-a-Django-application-to-Elastic-Beanstalk/README.md

 # Deploying-a-Django-application-to-Elastic-Beanstalk
-Deploy Django App in AWS Elastic-Beanstalk
+## Steps To Deploy Django App in AWS Elastic-Beanstalk

 Prerequisites